 - Make sure the chain near the leash fastening isn’t tangled or twisted.

 - Firmly squeeze the prongs and fit them into the open loops—the prongs will not fit into the loops unless you do so.

 - Be sure to squeeze the prongs into the loops by inserting them from above.
 ALL prongs should face inward against the dog’s neck.

-- The leash must be attached to the D-shaped ring on the chain in the back.
+- At your test, you’ll be asked where to secure the leash on this collar.
+The leash must be attached to the D-shaped ring on the chain in the back.
 The large round ring should lie flat against the back of the dog’s neck.

-- Be sure to remove this collar after the walk is over to prevent injuries.
+- Be sure to remove the prong collar after the walk is over to prevent injuries.